wordofwarning/wordofwarning.org/hab/links/index.md

 ---
 hÅb can only function in partnership with a host of other organisations + networks, some of which are linked to below.

-In 2012 we were pleased to partner with Live at LICA to produce the [*Getting It Out There*](http://www.liveatlica.org/whats-on/symposium-getting-it-out-there) symposium on touring; a **free** publication produced with the Live Art Development Agency following the event can be downloaded [here](http://habmcr.posthaven.com/getting-it-out-there-publication-free-to-down).
+In 2012 we were pleased to partner with Live at LICA (now Lancaster Arts) to produce the [*Getting It Out There*](http://www.liveatlica.org/whats-on/symposium-getting-it-out-there) symposium on touring; a **free** publication produced with the Live Art Development Agency following the event can be downloaded [here](http://habmcr.posthaven.com/getting-it-out-there-publication-free-to-down).

 hÅb is a member of:
 [IETM](http://ietm.org)